Continuous Delivery to Kubernetes on Oracle

 If you don’t already have a cluster for this purpose, you can follow this tutorial until a Kubernetes cluster on OKE is created.

-Create a compute instance on Oracle Cloud Infrastructure (OCI) to host Spinnaker by following this instructions .
-Spinnaker supports Ubuntu 16.04.
+Create a compute instance on Oracle Cloud Infrastructure (OCI) to host Spinnaker by following these instructions .
+Spinnaker supports Ubuntu 18.04 or higher.

 SSH onto the compute instance you previously created.

 - Install Halyard

 Set up Oracle Object Storage as your Spinnaker storage by following these steps: Adding Oracle Object Storage to Spinnaker .

 Set up your Kubernetes Cloud provider by following these steps: Setting up OKE .